 - When the preventShellFolderPreview or preventShellFilePreview option is enabled, all items present on the remote drive will be displayed in Explorer with a special overlay icon (with a gray cross) which is a standard behavior in Windows Explorer.

-- Some windows invoked by Blackboard Drive (like credentials dialogs, browser windows, application windows opened through Intellilink) may be sometimes not appear on top and stay obscured by currently active application.
+- Some windows invoked by Blackboard Drive (like credentials dialogs, browser windows, application windows opened through Intellilink) may sometimes not appear on top and stay obscured by the currently-active application.
 This is an operating system limitation; the opening of a new window should be indicated by a flashing icon on the taskbar.

 - All users who upgrade Windows OS from version 7 to version 8 need to uninstall Blackboard Drive 64 and install it again.
 This is because Windows OS upgrade corrupts Blackboard Drive 64 installation.